dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerinputparams.rst

-Input Parameters for the Cluster
+Input parameters for the cluster
 -------------------------------

 These parameters are located in ``input/omnia_config.yml``